skluthe/Redcloud/README.md

 * :smiling_imp: Curious how you would build *the* ideal attack infrastructure?

 Use the web UI to monitor, manage, and **interact with each container**.
-Use the snappy web terminal just as you would with yours.
-Create volumes, networks and port forwards using Portainer's simple UI.
+Create volumes, networks and port forwards using Yacht's simple UI.

 Deploy and handle all your favorite tools and technics with the power of data-center-grade internet :rocket: